modin-project/modin/docs/experimental_features/index.rst

 Distributed XGBoost on Modin
 ----------------------------
 Modin provides an implementation of distributed XGBoost machine learning algorithm on Modin DataFrames.
-See our :doc:`Distributed XGBoost on Modin documentation </experimental_features/modin_xgboost>` for details about installation and usage and
+See our :doc:`Distributed XGBoost on Modin documentation </experimental_features/modin_xgboost>` for details about installation and usage, as well as
 :doc:`Modin XGBoost architecture documentation </flow/modin/experimental/xgboost>` for information about implementation and internal execution flow.